StephenHornish/PyTAG/README.md

 ## Acknowledgements

 This work was partly funded by the EPSRC CDT in Intelligent Games and Game Intelligence (IGGI)  EP/L015846/1 and EPSRC research grant EP/T008962/1.

+## Running Power Grid
+To run Power Grid you need to generate a Jar file from the TAG environment and drop it into the Jar file or use the default one provided.
+Models are trained by calling PPO in the pgtesting folder then they appear in the Pytag\Results Folder.
+Once the model is ready move it to a folder you make locally in the directory pgtesting/Results/PPO .
+Create Local Folder inside pgtesting/Results/PPO this is where all the evaluation scripts live and will be used to evaluate a trained model.

+eval_saved_model - used for evaluating a trained model in a single RL player enviornment eval_MARL - used for evaluating two trained RL models against one another resource_breakdown - takes the run_plan_aggregate.csv and plots it plot_monitor_rewards - takes the eval.monitor from a trained model and plots it plants_plot - takes the run_plant_aggregate.csv and pltos it into two plots one by label and one by resource city_plot - plots both the region and individual city build frequency uses build_city_aggregate.csv run_vs_auction - generates the plots of relative frequency between running a plant and auctioning a plant plot_monitor_rewards - plots the evaluation logs over the training process